caleb531/imessage-conversation-analyzer/README.md

    for all phrases you specify
 7. `from_sql`: execute an arbitrary SQL query against the conversation data (messages and attachments), using an in-memory SQLite database
+8. `from_prompt`: generates a custom analyzer based on a natural language prompt using AI; requires an OpenAI API key via the `--api-key` / `-k` option

 #### Filtering